Meeji/Lib.Result/README.md

 failureTen.UnwrapError(); // "some error"!
 ```

-But why is that helpful?
-It creates a nice workflow when you're working with chains of methods that might want to do work with a value, but might also fail.
+This creates a nice workflow when you're working with chains of methods that might want to do work with a value, but might also fail.
 Consider the (highly contrived) example below where you must get a customer, then the customer's address, then orders for that address.
 The resulting method might look like:

 ```csharp